-- Review the list of potential heritage places documented in the Pyrenees Shire Heritage Precinct Study for Waubra, and set aside resources to complete expert studies into their significance. - Require any future township subdivision to allow for generous side and rear setbacks for dwellings to preserve viewlines to the surrounding landscape. - Introduce tree controls to protect the significant grove of street trees immediately south of the war memorial. - Limit any further Rural Living subdivision on productive agricultural land.
+- Review the list of potential heritage places documented in the Pyrenees Shire Heritage Precinct Study for Waubra, and set aside resources to complete expert studies into their significance. - In conjunction with heritage reviews, conduct a landscape study covering the town centre and surrounds, with a view to future planning policy reform. - Require any future township subdivision to allow for generous side and rear setbacks for dwellings to preserve viewlines to the surrounding landscape. - Introduce tree controls to protect the significant grove of street trees immediately south of the war memorial. - Limit any further Rural Living subdivision on productive agricultural land.

-- Work with the community to develop a local heritage walking trail through the town, with maps available online and at the General Store. - Extend tree planting from the war memorial along the Sunraysia Highway using complementary species (such as redwoods and oak). - Use the material and colour palette (refer page 24) in this Framework Plan in all future public realm projects. - Encourage public art based on Waubra's agricultural sector, landscape history and Aboriginal country at key points (as marked on the Place Activation Plan). - Use public art to better define connections between places, town entrances and the town centre. - Work with VicRoads to promote the wind turbine viewing point as a stronger northern threshold to the town, as a way of slowing traffic on the Sunraysia Highway.
+- Work with the community to develop a local heritage walking trail through the town, with maps available online and at the General Store. - Extend tree planting from the war memorial along the Sunraysia Highway using complementary species (such as redwoods and oak). - Use the material and colour palette (refer page 24) in this Framework Plan in all future public realm projects. - Encourage public art based on Waubra's agricultural sector, landscape history and Aboriginal Country at key points (as marked on the Place Activation Plan). - Use public art to better define connections between places, town entrances and the town centre. - Work with VicRoads to promote the wind turbine viewing point as a stronger northern threshold to the town, as a way of slowing traffic on the Sunraysia Highway.